Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Sustainability performance of businesses

-Requirements: Businesses must become GBB members, complete an online self-assessment to establish a sustainability baseline, and implement green initiatives from GBB's library.
+What are the Requirements: Businesses must become GBB members, complete an online self-assessment to establish a sustainability baseline, and implement green initiatives from GBB's library.
 Points are earned for each completed initiative, leading to certification levels: Aware, Gold, or Platinum.
 The process is self-paced, allowing companies to progress based on their resources and goals.

-Description: The Green Business Bureau Certification provides a structured framework for businesses to improve their environmental and social responsibility.
+What does it mean: The Green Business Bureau Certification provides a structured framework for businesses to improve their environmental and social responsibility.
 Members utilize GBB's sustainability management software to identify, prioritize, and implement initiatives tailored to their industry.
 The interactive certification seal showcases real-time progress, enhancing transparency and credibility with stakeholders.

 Link: Green Business Bureau